PERFORMANCE SPACES AND THEATRES

 The Graduate Student Design Studio is equipped with individual workstations, plan files, printer, scanner, internet access and growing research and support materials.

-Located on the Drama/Music building’s first floor, room 109 serves as the Undergraduate Student Design Studio for the Dramatic Arts Department.
 The Undergraduate Studio is equipped with drafting tables, plan files and pin-up boards, model shelves, a Smart Board and audiovisual teaching equipment.

 The Print Lab located across from Room 109 is equipped with an HP T2500 plotter and an HP700 printer.
 Both machines allow for wireless printing, and the plotter allows for large format scanning and copying.
 A computer is also available in this room for all Dramatic Art Students.